 Rules, Rules and More Rules

-- Men should use plain paper.
+- Men used plain paper.

-- Women should spritz their letter with perfume.
+- Women spritzed their paper with perfume.

 - No colors other than black and blue ink were to be used.
 Some letter-writing guides even said blue was unacceptable.

 - People were cautioned to be honest without giving away too much of their true feelings.
-Love letters were rarely signed love, but instead with “ever your friend”.
+Love letters were rarely signed “love,” but instead with “ever your friend”.

 - Postcards were considered lowly compared to letters.

 - Nothing could be crossed out.
-The letter writer had to start over when a mistake was made.
+The writer had to start over when a mistake was made.

 - Letter writing was considered a talent and a sign of good breeding.

 Victorians were dictated by the rules of society as to what they could and could not say.
-The letter was an extension of polite society.
-Therefore, if one wanted to express certain feelings, such as love, symbolism and figures of speech were used.
+The letter was an extension of polite society; therefore, if one wanted to express certain feelings, such as love, symbolism and figures of speech were used.